Inflect logo

 Market Access, Business & Tax Climate

-Munich is a primary technology hub for the region, often recognized for its concentration of high-tech and scientific enterprises.
+Munich is a primary technology hub for the region, recognized for its concentration of high-tech and scientific enterprises.

 Proximity To Key Business Districts: Data centers are centrally located for technology parks and major hubs such as Maxvorstadt.
 This proximity is vital for the automotive and aerospace industries relying on real-time data processing.